slok/noglog/Readme.md

 This package is a "bring you own" logger for glog replacement.
 It will replace all the glog calls with any logger that implements `noglog.Logger` interface.

-You can achieve things like this:
+You can go from this:

-Original glog log line

 ```text
 ERROR: logging before flag.Parse: I0921 14:49:49.283733       1 leaderelection.go:175] attempting to acquire leader lease example-lock...
 ```

-to a custom log line form our desired logger
+to this:

 ```text
 INFO[0000] attempting to acquire leader lease  example-lock...  source=k8s src="leaderelection.go:175"
 ```

-or whatever format you want (or don't show at all, by disabling it).
+or whatever format you want (or don't show at all).

 ## Features